 - maple syrup - or light brown sugar.
 A bit of sweetness is crucial to the overall flavor of the sauce so don't skip it.

-- sriracha - I use sriracha because we usually have some in the fridge.
+- chili garlic sauce - I used sriracha because we usually have some in the fridge, and I bet a lot of you do, too.
 Feel free to use any similar style of chili-garlic sauce.
-It gives the Korean BBQ sauce a bit more tang and spiciness.
+It gives the Korean BBQ sauce an extra bit of tang and spiciness.
+You can also use gochujang (Korean red chili paste).

 - ginger - if all you have is an old, dried up nub of ginger that's been hanging around on the counter for a while, it's a good idea to head to the grocery store.
 You want fresh ginger root that's very fragrant and moist when grated or minced.